AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 ## Create a map collection and add DITA maps

-To create a Map Collection and add DITA maps to the collection, perform the following steps:
+To create a map collection and add maps to them, perform the following steps:

 1. Open the [Experience Manager Guides Home page](./intro-home-page.md#map-collections) and select **New Map collections**.